amexaCree/image-processor-udacity/README.md

 1. Add image to assets/full folder in root directory of project (e.g. assets/full/test.jpg)

-2. Access api endpoint in browser with query parameters for image filename, thumb width and thumb height
+2. Access API endpoint in browser with query parameters for image filename, thumb width and thumb height

 3. Thumb of image with indicated width and height is created in the assets/thumb folder.

-### api endpoint
+### API endpoint
 ```sh
    /api/images
 ```

-### api endpoint with query parameters
+### API endpoint with query parameters

 ```sh
   /api/images?filename=test&width=200&height=100